Model Adapters: The Semantic Engine

 | LlamaIndex | fromLlamaIndexModel | LLM | Docs |

-| Capability | Adapter Factory | Upstream Interface | Deep Link |
+| Capability | Adapter factory | Upstream interface | Deep link |

 |---|---|---|---|

-| Image Gen | fromAiSdkImageModel | ImageModelV3 | Docs |
+| Image generation | fromAiSdkImageModel | ImageModelV3 | Docs |

-| Speech (TTS) | fromAiSdkSpeechModel | SpeechModelV3 | Docs |
+| Speech: text to speech | fromAiSdkSpeechModel | SpeechModelV3 | Docs |

-| Transcription | fromAiSdkTranscriptionModel | TranscriptionModelV3 | Docs |
+| Transcription: audio to text | fromAiSdkTranscriptionModel | TranscriptionModelV3 | Docs |